-China reports year's second fatal case of bird fluFebruary 23rd, 2013 in Diseases, Conditions, Syndromes /
+China reports year's second fatal case of bird fluFebruary 23, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 A man in southwestern China has died of bird flu, health authorities said Saturday, becoming the second fatality from the H5N1 virus this year.